 Question: Do I need to bring fishing equipment and if so, what type of rod and reel should I bring?
 Answer: It's not necessary to bring your own equipment as I will supply you with quality fishing gear, but if you would like to use your own rod and reel a 5 1/2' to 7' medium action rod spooled with fresh 8-10 lb. test line.
-I like to use Fire Line or the super braids.
+I like to use Power Pro or the super braids.

 Question: I've heard so much about a lure called a "Weapon", what exactly is it?
 Answer: It is just a short casting version of a crawler harness with only one hook.

 Question: How far out do you go to fish?
 Answer: The average is 4-8 miles, but I go wherever necessary for you to catch fish.
 I do not let miles stop me from going to where you will get your best catch.

 Question: How deep of water will we be fishing in?
 Answer: During the Spring 8-12' and during the summer months we may fish in depths of 24-32'.

 Question: What are the limits and size restrictions?
 Answer: During March and April, there is a limit of 4 walleye per day.
 On May 1st the limit goes to 6 walleye per day.
 There is a 15" minimum for walleye.
 The perch limit is 30 per day and there is no size restriction.

 Question: How many fish can I bring home?
 Answer: There are no possession limits on Lake Erie.
 If you're fishing for 3 days then the 3-day bag limit can be taken home.

 Question: Should I call before I leave home in case of bad weather?